timbus-project/extractor-framework/Readme.md

 ##TIMBUS Use Cases

-This extractor is relevant to all use cases concerning linux enviroments:
+This extractor is relevant to all use cases concerning debian linux enviroments:
 - OpenSource Workflows
 - RCAAP DSpace - *Open Source Digital Repositories*
 - Phaidra - Permanent Hosting.
 Archiving and Indexing of Digital Resources and Assets

-- e-Health - Medical digital information
+Each of these use cases has a debian linux enviroment therefore it they have an unique configuration.
+In order to preserve information of the software installed in their enviroment it is necessary to retrieve it.
+Each software package and its dependencies metadata is extracted to be possible in the future to build the same system again.

 ##Author